sequoiatree/teaching-cs/README.md

 ### Transitioning between semesters

 Semester metadata is catalogued in `src/semester.py`.
 In particular you need to update the dictionary `META` to enable automatic content generation.
 Should you want to, you can also change `TIME_UNTIL_RELEASED` to modify assignment release dates.
-Finally, to change the point at which we'll cover topics in the class, you should alter `CURRICULUM_WITH_QUIZZES`.
-Speaking of which, the quiz links should also be refreshed on a per-semester basis.
+Finally, to change the point at which we'll cover topics in the class, you should alter `CURRICULUM_WITH_SIGNUPS`.
+Speaking of which, the sign-up links should also be refreshed on a per-semester basis.

 ### Updating static files